AdaptiveON: Adaptive Outdoor Local Navigation Method For Stable and Reliable Actions: APPROACH

 \end{enumerate}

-\subsubsection{Training Pipeline:}
+\subsubsection{Training Pipeline}

-\invis{The following is the sequence of each training stage.} We train the functionalities consecutively in the scenarios.
-While training a specific functionality, we only make the parameters of relative models derivable, and other models are fixed.
-The policy is trained to learn a new functionality in each scenario. \begin{enumerate} \item Adaptive Scenarios (Figure \ref{fig:scenarios} (a)): \invis{This type of scenarios are used to train the policy to adapt to different environmental and robotic parameters.} This scenario has different environment parameters: different levels of friction, bumpiness, and restitution.
-We also employ robots with different joints (2 and 4 joints) and control (PID) parameters.
-This stage trains the policy with two functionalities: 1. to make the policy adaptive to different environmental, robotic, and controlling properties; 2.
+\invis{The following is the sequence of each training stage.} We train the functionalities consecutively in the scenarios listed below.
+While training a specific functionality, we only make the parameters of relative models derivable.
+Other models are fixed, and the untrained models are initialized with 0 to prevent disturbance to the current training stage.
+Before the Uneven Terrain, we use the maximum threshold $th=[1m/s, 1r/s]$ to substitute the output of the Stable Model.

+\begin{enumerate} \item Adaptive Scenarios (Figure \ref{fig:scenarios} (a)): This scenario has different environment parameters, including different levels of friction (coefficient in [0.3-5.0]) and unevenness (different densities of bumps and height changes in the range [-1m, 1m] of the terrain).
+We also employ robots with different joints (2 and 4 joints) and control (PD) parameters to joints, where the PD values are the same for all joints in one robot.
+This stage trains the policy with two functionalities: 1.
+To make the policy adaptive to different environmental, robotic, and controlling properties; 2.
 To make the robot able to reach the target.
-In this stage we only train the Policy Model and the Adaptive Model and keep other models fixed.
+In this stage we only train the Policy and the Adaptive Models and keep other models fixed.
+For the reward function, we only use $r_g$ and $r_d$ in this stage, and others are weighted by 0.

-\item Uneven Terrain (Figure \ref{fig:scenarios} (b)): The scenarios have different levels of unevenness generated by Perlin noise, and the heights of the peaks vary from 0 to 1 meter.
-The unevenness causes vibrations when robots run on the terrain.
-The stage of training in this type of scenario is to make the Stable Model generate proper thresholds to the velocities to keep the robot stable while it is running on the uneven terrain.
-During training of this function we fixed the perception models and the Policy Model.
+\item Uneven Terrain (Figure \ref{fig:scenarios} (b)): The scenarios have different levels of unevenness generated by Perlin noise, and the heights of the peaks vary from 0 meters to 1 meter.
+The unevenness causes vibrations when robots navigate on the terrain.
+The training in this type of scenario makes the Stable Model generate appropriate velocity thresholds to keep the robot stable while it is running on the uneven terrain.
+During this training stage, we fix the perception models, the Adaptive Model, and the Policy Model.
+Hence, we use $r_s$ and $r_g$ in the reward function only to train the threshold of the actions; other rewards are weighted by 0.